-Every vegetable you see on the salad plate can be grown in your Aquaponic USA Food Forever™ Growing System including the: cucumbers, tomatoes, radishes and, of course, the lettuce.
+Every vegetable you see on the salad plate can be grown in your Aquaponics USA STEM & Family PLUG & GROW™ Food Growing System including the: Cucumbers, Tomatoes, Radishes and, of course, the Lettuce.
 At the Crop Diversification Center in Alberta, Canada, they have grown over 60 different aquaponic trial food crops.

 A family farmer using our system would plant the vegetables his/her family loves to eat--vegetables that are organic, tasty and full of nutrition.

 The following are growing tips for some common Aquaponic plants, but are by no means a complete list of what’s possible to grow aquaponically.